-HOMEBRED MARKET SHOW: Tuesday, August 15th following beef breeding show
+HOMEBRED MARKET SHOW: Tuesday, August

+13th at 10:00am following beef breeding show

-ANIMAL RELEASE: Animals may be removed from the fairgrounds beginning Sunday, August 20th at 6:00am.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds beginning Sunday, August 18th at 6:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).

-All steers must be properly tagged with an RFID tag prior to March weigh in.
+- 1. All steers must be properly tagged with an RFID tag prior to March weigh in.
 Steers without RFID tags in their ear will not be allowed to unload at the fairgrounds (this includes both March weigh in and the fair).
 If a steer loses an RFID tag, the superintendent must be notified immediately with both the new tag number and a photo of the tag in the steer's ear.
-Failure to notify the superintendent before the Saturday of the fair will result in the steer not being allowed to unload and forced to be hauled home.
+Failure to notify the superintendent before the Saturday of the fair will result in the steer not being allowed to unload and forced to be hauled home. - a.

-- a.
 Only the RFID electronic tags will be allowed to be in the ear at fair.
 All others must be removed before weigh-in - 2.
 No bulls or stags may be shown.
 This is a steer show only. - 3.
-Animals will be weighed in Saturday, August 12th from 5:00-7:00pm as they come in, minimum weights at fair weigh-in are: - a.
+Animals will be weighed in Saturday, August 10th from 5:00-7:00pm as they come in, minimum weights at fair weigh-in are: - a.
 Steer 950lbs - b.
 Heifer 900lbs - c.
-Light beef will be allowed to participate in verbal interviews and showmanship, but are not eligible for sale - Animals will be stalled within their own separate clubs and/or by family members. (i.e. Showtime youth club will be together, Calhoun County 4-H will be stalled together and so on) - 5.
+Light beef will be allowed to participate in verbal interviews and showmanship, but are not eligible for sale - 4.
+Animals will be stalled within their own separate 21.
+Beef Fitting: clubs and/or by family members. (i.e. Showtime youth club will be together, Calhoun County 4-H will be stalled together and so on) - 5.
 Each exhibitor must provide their own gate.
 There must be a gate every 2-3 animals with no more than three animals per pen.
-The superintendent will provide gates to separate the tack areas only (Barn gates will be used for this and ONLY this). - Immediate family may exchange animals among their immediate family, if necessary.
+The superintendent will provide gates to separate the tack areas only (Barn gates will be used for this and ONLY this). - 6.
+Immediate family may exchange animals among their immediate family, if necessary.
 You MUST inform the superintendent of this change. - 7.
 All beef exhibitors will be required to participate in verbal feed records and showmanship to be able to enter the sale. - 8.
 The separate clubs are to work together to keep the barn presentable, this includes barn duty, which is the entire barn, front, back, wash areas and walkways.
 Also, participation is not limited to just fair events, it is expected that all clubs will work together on non-fair events as well such as weigh-in or any fitting clinics held. (i.e. show set-up and tear down and sale set up and tear down) - 9.
-Showmanship will start at 2 p.m. pending the finish of the swine show and market classes will begin after the conclusion of showmanship. (please note a brief break may be taken at the conclusion of showmanship) - 10.
-Homegrown classes will not be separate show, all homegrown animals will be exhibited with in their weight of the market show and placings will be announced along with the placings of the market classes and all premiums will be paid to homegrown participants. - 11.
-Beef show participants are not required to fit but it is encouraged, if the youth chooses to fit their animal you must participate in the process of fitting.
-(Please note fitting assistance is not limited to just a family member) No adding of hair, twine, hemp, rope or fiber to animal.
+Showmanship will start at 2 p.m. pending the finish of the swine show and market classes will begin after the conclusion of showmanship. (please note a brief break may be taken at the conclusion of showmanship)